 - Introduction of a new API version which may include renamed fields or anything else that is valid in a new Kubernetes API version

 - There are no API compatibility guarantees when the major version changes.

-A resource to graduate from alpha to beta must meet the following criteria:
+For a resource, field, or feature to graduate from Experimental to Standard, it must meet the following criteria:

 - Multiple conformant implementations.

 - At least 6 months of soak time as an alpha API.

 - No significant changes for at least 1 minor release and 3 months.